txominvs/AI-ML-Engineer-Coursera/2 Keras Deep Learning/keras_notes.md

 ### Repeat
 - Until: number of epoch or error threshold

 > ### PRO TIP!
+Vanishing Gradient Problem
 > We do *not* use SIGMOID in the hidden layers of the network, just the output layer.
-> Both the VALUE and the DERIVATIVE of the sigmoid functions are [-1,1].
-> So, when we *Back Propagate*, we are multiplying together factors that are less than 1
-> which results in a learning rate that decreases from the ouput layer deep into the network.
+Both the VALUE and the DERIVATIVE of the sigmoid functions are [-1,1].
+So, when we Back Propagate, we are multiplying together factors that are less than 1 which results in a learning rate that decreases from the ouput layer deep into the network.
+>
-> *Earliest layers in the network train too slowly.* The learning rate takes too long and accuracy compromised.
+> **Earlier layers in the network train too slowly.** The training takes too long and accuracy is compromised.

 ## Cost funciton
 - Loss function